needle-mirror/com.unity.purchasing.udp/Documentation~/getting-started.md

-# Getting Started with the UDP package
+# Getting started with the UDP package

 This section explains how to install and start using the UDP package in your Unity project.